 There came a time when most people would snicker when they asked me which team I supported.
 But by this point, even if Delhi were losers, they were my losers.
 A sports feature in The New York Times titled “Why Fans Stand By Perennial Losers” refers to this phenomenon as BIRFing, or Basking In Reflected Failure, where supporters of a team see loyalty to a flagging outfit as a signifier of in-group status.
 “In some cases, the camaraderie of losing actually supersedes the sanctity of winning,” writes the author.

 Perhaps this masochistic urge to stick with Delhi through thick and thin is why I still hurry through all my work to be stationed before the television set whenever my team has a fixture.
-So, let the disappointment begin, let the taunts roll, I will stand tall beside my Shreyas Iyer and the boys even if they fail.
+So, let the disappointment begin, let the taunts roll, I will stand tall beside my Shreyas Iyer, Shikhar Dhawan, and the rest of the boys even if they fail.